eslint/eslint/docs/rules/no-extra-strict.md

+# no-extra-strict

-# no-extra-strict: disallow strict mode directives when already in strict mode
+Disallows strict mode directives when already in strict mode.

 (removed) This rule was **removed** in ESLint v1.0 and **replaced** by the [strict](strict.md) rule.
 The `"global"` or `"function"` options in the new rule are similar to the removed rule.